krishaamer/green-filter-research/research/literature/design.md

 device first shown in a 1970s episode of Star Trek as a **magic device** (a term from participatory design), which then inspired subsequent consumer product development.
 It took another 2 decades, until the launch of the iPhone in 2007 - a total of 40 years.
+Imagination is crucial for change.

 ### Quantified Self {#quantified-self}